ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Status Workflow/endpoint_create_change_status_auto_routing.md

    }
 }
 ```
-Submits a Change when the routing method is set to auto\-routing.
+Submits a Change when the routing method is set to auto-routing.
 In this scenario, a routing is specified within the workspace configuration settings or within the Routing tab for the change category.

 POST /changes/statuschanges

+**Request**

 ```
 {